treydock/certbot-plugin-gandi/readme.md

    to disallow access to other users.

 4. Run `certbot` and direct it to use the plugin for authentication and to use the config file created in (3):

    ```shell
    certbot certonly -a certbot-plugin-gandi:dns --certbot-plugin-gandi:dns-credentials gandi.ini -d domain.com
    ```

+   You generally want to use an absolute path to specify gandi.ini.

-   Add additional options as required to specify an installation plugin etc.
+For more additional options, e.g. to specify an installation plugin and more, refer to the certbot [documentation](https://certbot.eff.org/docs/).
-   It is especially recommended you use the `--certname` flag to specify a name for your new certificate.
+It is especially recommended you use the `--cert-name` option to specify a name for your new certificate, because the certbot will create a config you can use for renewals later.